Bassel-Sadek/MTC/TransitSkims.md

 > > `token_modefac = 'modefac = 9*2.0, 70*1.0, 20*1.0, 10*1.0, 10*1.0, 10*1.0, 10*1.0'`

-> > The mode-specific perceived time factors are same (1.0) for all mode all modes, except for support (access/egress/transfer) which is 2.0.
+> > The mode-specific perceived time factors are same (1.0) for all mode all modes, except for support -- access/egress/transfer -- which has a factor of 2.0.

 > > Local bus example: